-Looking for BCDI courses currently available for enrollment?
+Looking for approved BCDI courses currently available for enrollment?
 Check out our course listings via the following links:

 How to Enroll

 We suggest you take a Design Foundations Course before you submit your Declaration of Intent form.
 If you feel comfortable signing up before taking a design course, this is also fine.

 After you have completed your coursework, you can submit the Completion of Certificate form for verification.
 If you plan to complete your certificate requirements during the Fall 2023, Spring 2024, or Summer 2024 semesters, please fill out the 2021-22 Completion of Certificate form.
 If you plan to complete your certificate requirements in a previous academic year, please fill out the 2022-23 Completion of Certificate form, or the 2021-22 Completion of Certificate form (whichever, is applicable).